christophgil/ZIPsFS/README.md

 ### Start ZIPsFS
 It is recommended to start ZIPsFS in tmux.
-For testing, just use your terminal emulator.
+For testing, just use your regular command line.

     ZIPsFS   $b1 $b2 $b3 $b4 : -o allow_other  $mnt